Goldsmiths student Amera Mohamed shares some boring but important things to do in your first week at university.

 If you’re moving from outside of London, get a Student Oyster Card and start attempting to understand the city’s transport system.
-Find out how to get a Student Oyster Card.

 Moving from up t’north, the absolute scale and intricacy of the Tube and rail networks were something I was absolutely not prepared for.
 Also, download Citymapper (and thank me later).

 Most students will never register with a doctor while at university and either take a ‘wait and see’ approach or visit the doctor when they’re back home.

 However, it usually takes some time for all of your information to be sent over to your new practice, so do it before you are ill, so you don’t have the added stress when you already feel like getting out of bed is too difficult.

 Check your course specification, deadlines and exam dates

 You might think it’s a little early or in fact far too early to start doing this, but the last thing you want is to have all of your deadlines arrive at your doorstep at once, and spend the rest of your uni experience overwhelmed and confused.

 You’ve probably heard people say that the first year of university requires little interaction and participation, and unless you’re studying medicine or dentistry, chances are your first year is going to be a lot more relaxed than your last two years of A-levels.

 However, among the excitement of your first year you still have to work: write essays, sit exams etc. You will want to miss lectures and you will want to binge Netflix instead of doing the reading for your class the next day – it’s inevitable, like growing old or going to McDonald’s after you told yourself you have food at home.

 Enjoy yourself and try new things, but don’t waste your own money or time by not making the most of the academic experience.